Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 I emphasize to my riders that we have to ride the whole horse.
 You can't just ride the head.
 We have to ride the whole horse to keep them straight or to make them bend!
 Never forget the horse's motor is in the back!
 If you don't ride the whole horse, you aren't controlling the motor.
 To me, that is a pretty big thing!

 I teach my riders that there is a time that using your hands together as a unit is the best way to control the shoulders and front end.
 Sometimes we need to use our hands independent of each other to accomplish other things.
 This exercise is a good all-around exercise that touches on these things.
-You can use it with any level rider and find benefit.
+You can use it with any level rider and find benefits.

 What Do You Need?

 All you need to do this exercise is traffic cones or something else to mark out a square inside your riding arena.
 You can use jump standards, barrels, whatever you have.
-I just want you to have a focal point to focus on as you go around, to help get you looking where you are going.
-Not to mention, turning with your whole body.
+I just want you to have a focal point to focus on as you go around to help get you looking where you are going.
+Not to mention turning with your whole body.

 How Do You Do It?